Literary Terms List: Great Tips to Write A+ Essay Easily

 Epigraph is the specific quotation from the work of another author under the essay title (remember that quotations appear in italics).

-"If I but thought that my response was made
+• For example: "If I but thought that my response was made to one perhaps returning to the world, this tongue of flame would cease to flicker."

 Most of the examples are the works of poetry and some famous essays.
 People who have read Eliot's well-known poem “The Love Song of J. Alfred Prufrock” may have noticed a reference to the world-known Dante's Inferno in the following line: